OpenSpace/openspace.github.io/docs/developers/compiling/ubuntu.md

 Error: GLSL 3.00 is not supported.
 Supported versions are: 1.10, 1.20, 1.30, 1.00 ES, and 3.00 ES
  - Enter the following line in the terminal before running, or add this to `~/.bashrc` or `~/.profile`:
  `export MESA_GL_VERSION_OVERRIDE=4.3`

+It may be necessary to install boost if trying to build some of the older branches.